tencent cloud

 }

-REAL_TOPIC: original topic
+REAL_TOPIC: original topic.

-ORIGIN_MESSAGE_ID: ID of the initially produced message
+ORIGIN_MESSAGE_ID: ID of the originally produced message.

-RETRY_TOPIC: retry letter topic
+RETRY_TOPIC: retry topic.

-RECONSUMETIMES: number of retries performed for the message
+RECONSUMETIMES: number of message retries.

 msg.getProperties().get("RECONSUMETIMES")